AmoghAgrawal/AmoghAgrawal/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on some abstract art and animations:;
+- 👨🏽‍💻 I’m currently working on some abstract art and animations;
 - 🌱 I’m also improving my skills in Blender;
 - 💬 Ask me about anything, I am happy to help;